Montenegro

 Birthgap Retirement Indicator (BRI)

-In 2009, the Birthgap Retirement Indicator (BRI) for Montenegro stood at 9.0%, marking an increase of 2.8 percentage points from 2008.
-Over the latest five-year span from 2005 to 2009, the BRI has been on a downward trend, averaging 12.9%.
-This figure is also about 3.8 percentage points lower than the average observed throughout the 2000s.
-Among all countries worldwide, Montenegro holds the lowest BRI, ranking 35th out of 35, and within Europe, it is similarly ranked last at 30th out of 30.
+In 2009, Montenegro’s Birthgap Retirement Indicator (BRI) stood at 9.0%, marking an increase of 2.8 percentage points from 2008.
+Over the recent five-year span from 2005 to 2009, the BRI has shown a downward trend, averaging 12.9%.
+When compared to the 2000s average of 12.9%, the latest figure is lower by approximately 3.8 percentage points.
+On the global stage, Montenegro holds the lowest BRI value, positioned at 35 out of 35 countries.
+Similarly, within Europe, it ranks last out of 30, maintaining the lowest BRI in the region.

 | Year | BRI | Year | BRI |